Humanitarian policy and partnerships

 - protect civilians affected by armed conflict and other situations of violence, including victims of sexual violence

-- promote and strengthen adherence to international humanitarian law and universal humanitarian principles through training and advocacy.
+- promote and strengthen adherence to international humanitarian law and universal humanitarian principles, including through training and advocacy.